okeshawarz/prospectus/draft3.md

 control-- were influenced by the law.
 The aim of this essay is to test rent controls at their *strongest*, i.e. in the absence of vacancy decontrol and condominium loopholes.

+@sims2007 and @autor2014 both study the effects of the end of rent control in Massachusetts, as part of the wave of state-level anti-rent control legislature that swept much of the country during the 90s.
+In particular, they look at the effect of the passage of Question 9 by Massachusetts ballot referendum in 1994, which banned any rent control in Massachusetts cities.
+At the time of the law's enactment, only the cities of Boston, Cambridge, and Brookline still had rent control laws on the books^[Note here again the focus on political scale.
+The anti-rent control advocates consistently failed in opposing the laws at the local level, where tenants formed a sizable political bloc.
+At the state level, they became a tiny minority.].
+After the passage of Question 9, almost all housing units in the three cities became decontrolled on January 1, 1995.

+Sims uses public data from the American Housing Survey (AHS) to estimate the impact of the removal of rent control on several housing characteristics, including the quantity of rental housing, the level of rent and housing costs, unit quality, and the length of renter tenure.
+He uses a DD identification strategy to compare Census zones in the Boston Metropolitan Statistical Area that experienced decontrol to those zones that never experienced rent control, using a model with zone and year fixed effects, controlling for housing unit characteristics.

+To test spillover effects of rent decontrol, Sims uses an instrumental variable strategy using a dummy that takes a value of 1 if the unit was *in a zone* that was ever under rent control and zero otherwise.
+To test indirect spillover effects, the author constructs several instruments including the interaction of a 2-family house indicator (which was excluded from rent control), pre-treatment year indicator, and controlled-zone indicator.
+In other words, finding the effect of decontrol on 2-family homes in controlled zones should provide for the identification of spillover effects, since these units were never under control.
+The author similarly constructs IVs for other forms of never-controlled housing.

+Sims finds that the end of rent control had little effect on the construction of new housing.
+He further found evidence that rent control decreases the available number of rental units and increases the number of condominiums (i.e., the amount of rent-control exempt housing).
+In other words, rent control seemed to affect the quantity of housing available for rental, but not the total quantity of housing.
+He also finds insignificant negative effects of rent control on indicators of physical housing unit condition, but, unsurprisingly, significant increases in rent charged after decontrol.
+Finally, he finds that rent controlled units had much longer tenure times.

+[Add: Critical analysis of Sims.
+Causality of spillover effects?
+Measurement errors, geographic granularity, silly distributional analysis]

 [10 sources]